peterhinch/micropython-mqtt/README.md

 8. Although I do not need any other file I felt that it is important to finish the work I started and not leave half the repo unusable.
 9. Wouldn't want issues because of wrong documentation or frustrated users.
 Have fun with it :D
 10. was simply needed.
 Sadly makes the module a little bigger
+11. Needed that to run my projects on a Pi

 # Introduction